New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 You may make an appointment to get your IV at a clinic.
 However, companies that bring IV therapy to you offer an even higher level of service and convenience.
 Relax in the comfort of your home while they administer the IV or schedule it at your office during your lunch break.

 Some people don’t use IV therapy to treat a particular concern.
 Instead, they incorporate it into their overall wellness plan.
 In these cases, they use regular IVs to help maintain optimum mood, sleep, and hydration levels.
-What’s more, some athletes or very active people use IVs before or after an event, to either prepare or recover from intense physical exertion.
+What’s more, some athletes or very active people use IVs before or after an event to either prepare or recover from intense physical exertion.
 Some people use IV therapy to get the vitamins and minerals necessary to promote healthier skin and a more youthful appearance.

 Customization is one of the most cutting-edge features of IV therapy.
-You can choose a simple hydration IV with solutions such as 0.9% Sodium Chloride (normal saline) or Lactated Ringers.
+You can choose a simple hydration IV with solutions such as 0.9% Sodium Chloride (normal saline) or Lactated Ringer’s.
 From there, you have many options to tailor the therapy to your needs.
-This is another reason why you will want to work with an experienced medical professional, who can discuss your choices with you and help you settle on the right blend for your IV.
+This is another reason why you will want to work with an experienced medical professional, who can discuss your fluid options with you and help you settle on the right blend for your IV.

 Mobile IV Nurses is at the forefront of IV therapy because it offers all the above add-ons, as well as NAD+.
 Produced naturally by the body, NAD+ fuels our cells so we feel invigorated.
 As we age, however, our NAD+ levels decrease, and an infusion of this potent coenzyme can help recharge and re-energize you.

 Mobile IV Nurses offers you the best in IV therapy: highly skilled medical professionals, superior IV products, fast and convenient service, and affordable pricing packages.
 We have teams of registered nurses ready to help patients in all the areas we serve, so you’re sure to find one close to you for quick, responsive IV treatment when you need it.